 How does hydrogen fuel cell technology work?

 Did you know, the UK is the second most active country in hydrogen and fuel cell research in Europe?
-We’re also one of the leading hydrogen fuel cell developers too!
 But what exactly is hydrogen fuel cell technology, how does it work and how does it compare to conventional methods of power generation?

 What is hydrogen fuel cell technology?